GMAT Time Management Tips and Tricks 2025

 • Understand and apply number properties, such as even-odd rules, prime numbers, and divisibility to simplify calculations.

-Prioritizing Questions in GMAT Focus Integrated Reasoning
+Prioritising Questions in the GMAT Exam Integrated Reasoning:

 • This is the most time-consuming section for some students, so finishing it first would be a good choice to be at peace for attempting the next sections.
 You must tackle the most difficult task first.
 You should split tasks into steps.